jpype-project/jpype/doc/userguide.rst

 =================

-Java wrappers can be customized to better match the expected behavior in python.
+Java wrappers can be customized to better match the expected behavior in Python.
 Customizers are defined using annotations.
 Currently the annotations ``@JImplementationFor`` and ``@JOverride`` can be applied to a regular class to customize an existing class.  ``@JImplementationFor`` requires the class name as a string so that it can be applied to the class before the JVM is started.